-Experience gains of \$174 in 2021 were \$119 higher than 2020.
 The gains in 2021 were primarily a result of positive investment experience, favourable morbidity experience in Canada and Europe and favourable annuitant mortality experience across all regions.
 This was partially offset by unfavourable life mortality experience in Capital and Risk Solutions and Europe, unfavourable expense and fee-based experience across all regions, property and casualty losses in Capital and Risk Solutions and unfavourable policyholder behaviour experience in Canada.
-The gains in 2020 were primarily a result of positive investment experience, favorable annuitant mortality experience across all regions, and favourable morbidity experience in Canada and Europe.
-This was partially offset by unfavorable life mortality, and unfavourable expense and fee-based experience and unfavourable policyholder behaviour experience across all segments.

-Management actions and changes in assumptions contributed \$149 to pre-tax earnings in 2021 compared to \$261 in 2020.
+Management actions and changes in assumptions contributed \$143 to pre-tax earnings in 2022 compared to \$149 in 2021.
+In 2022, favourable longevity assumption updates, modelling refinements, and updated expense and tax assumptions were partially offset by updates to policyholder behaviour assumptions.